chef/chef-web-docs/content/cookbook_wrapper.md

     cd my_supermarket_wrapper
     ```

 3. Defines the wrapper cookbook's dependency on the `SOMETHING` cookbook.
-Open the metadata.rb file of the newly-created cookbook, and then add the following line:
+Open the metadata.rb file of the new cookbook, and then add the following line:

     ```ruby
     depends 'SOMETHING'